GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 Do I must give you credits?
 ----------------------------------------------------------
-Not really (unless you want to uploed them somewhere else).
+Not really (unless you want to upload them somewhere else).
 And I guess, RPG Hacker (who created the functions file) wouldn't mind it either.

 Why did you make this patch?
 ----------------------------------------------------------
-It was a request by someone, hence why I made this.
+It was a request by someone (GreenHammerBro), hence why I made this.

 I've got a question!
 ----------------------------------------------------------